If you dream about riding nothing but flowing singletracks and hardly touching the brakes, this is exactly what you need.

 Arrival day - airport pick up

-We meet you at the airport and transfer you to the north part of Slovenia, to the village Jamnica, just at the border to Austria, where we will settle for three nights in Bike Hotel Koroš.
+We meet you in Ljubljana or at the airport and transfer you to the north part of Slovenia, to the village Jamnica, just at the border to Austria, where we will settle for three nights in Bike Hotel Koroš.
 Easy afternoon and evening, getting to know each other and talking about the following days.

 Day 1 - Petzen Flow Blast (bikepark)